pythops/jetson-image/Readme.md

 Where `device` is the name of the sdcard/usb identified by your system.
 For instance, if your sdard is recognized as `/dev/sda`, then replace `device` by `/dev/sda`

-> ℹ️
+> [!NOTE]
 > There are numerous tools out there to flash images to sd card that you can use.
-I stick with `dd` as it's simple and does the job
+I stick with `dd` as it's simple and does the job.

 ## Nvidia Libraries